Equivariant dissipation in non-archimedean groups: Metric measure geometry: concentration vs. dissipation

 \section{Metric measure geometry: concentration vs.~dissipation}

 We now turn to the study of measured metric spaces.
 In this section, we will only briefly review the concepts of \emph{concentration} and \emph{dissipation}, two phenomena at opposite ends of the spectrum of the asymptotic behavior of measured metric spaces.
-For a more substantial account on metric measure geometry, the reader is referred to~\cite{Gromov99,ledoux,ShioyaBook}.
+A more substantial account on metric measure geometry is to be found in~\cite{Gromov99,ShioyaBook}.
+For more details on the classical phenomenon of measure concentration, the reader is referred to~\cite{MilmanSchechtman,ledoux}.